History of Marsha Blackburn in Timeline

 The Mind of a Conservative Woman: Seeking the Best for Family and Country

-December 2020: Controversial Tweet and Response
+December 2020: Controversial Tweet

-2020: Blackburn claims tech companies stifle free speech
+2020: Blackburn claims tech companies stifle free speech.

-2020: Blackburn supports Trump's false victory claims
+2020: Blackburn supports Trump's false claims of victory in the 2020 election.

-January 2, 2021: Blackburn to oppose election certification
+January 2, 2021: Blackburn to oppose certification of the 2020 election results

-January 2021: Became Tennessee's Senior Senator
+January 2021: Became Senior Senator

 In May 2021, Marsha Blackburn abstained from voting on the creation of the January 6 commission.